XiaoyuanYi/WMPoetry/README.md

 <div align=center><img width="190" height="180" src="pictures/logo.png"/></div>

 ## 8. Cite
-If you use this code for your research, please kindly cite this paper:
+If you use our code, please kindly cite this paper:

 Xiaoyuan Yi, Maosong Sun, Ruoyu Li and Zonghan Yang.
 Chinese Poetry Generation with a Working Memory Model. *In Proceedings of the Twenty-Seventh International Joint Conference on Artificial Intelligence*, pages 4553–4559, Stockholm, Sweden, 2018.